 In January 2011, Sarah Winters made the move from her childhood state of Minnesota to the city of perpetual sunshine, Los Angeles.
-After moving, she found success playing venues like The Hotel Cafe and Bootleg Bar.
+After moving, she found success playing venues like The Hotel Cafe, Room 5 Lounge, and Bootleg Bar.

 In May of 2012, the true magic of the internet was realized in Sarah’s life.
 An innocent twitter conversation led to a momentous Skype audition and yet another cross country move, this time to join WHY?, a Cincinnati based pop-inflected psychedelic folk-hop band.
-Three and a half months, thirteen countries, eighty-one WHY? shows, and twelve solo shows later, a touring musician is born.
+Ten months, thirteen countries, one hundred and thirty-five WHY? shows, and fourteen solo opening sets later, a touring musician is born.

 The first full-length album from Sarah Winters highlights her signature heartbreaking lyrics and intimate vocals.
 The album, titled “Smallest Bones”, was released in April 2010 and is an assortment of love songs: falling in love songs, falling out of love songs, being in love songs, and wishing you were no longer in love songs.